Salesforce Date Range Formula

 Salesforce Lightning Date Range Formula Example

-Date Range Formula Example when Payment Date is less than Delivery Date.
+Date Range Formula Example: when the Payment Date is less than the Delivery Date.

 Salesforce Lightning Date Range Formula